-Matching methods can also be used to handle overlapping token classes.
-For example, in the C grammar, a type definition is the same as an identifier.
+Token Action Methods can also be used to handle overlapping token classes.
+For example, in the C grammar, a type definition is lexically identical to an identifier.
 The only way that they can be disambiguated is by looking up the name in the type table.
-In our example C parser, we have an IDENTIFIER method that is used to determine whether the token is really an IDENTIFIER or whether it is a TYPE\NAME.
+In our example C scanner, we have an IDENTIFIER method that is used to determine whether the token is really an IDENTIFIER or whether it is a TYPE\NAME: